 Meniscus injuries are among the most common knee injuries in the U.S., often resulting in a painful, swollen knee or the feeling that the knee catches or locks.
-When deciding how to treat your torn meniscus, you and your doctor will consider many things such as your age, lifestyle, severity of injury, location of the tear and pain level.
-Depending on these factors, your treatment options may include:
+When deciding on which meniscus tear treatments to do, you and your doctor will consider many things such as your age, lifestyle, severity of injury, location of the tear and pain level.
+Depending on these factors, your knee pain treatment options may include:

 1. Physical Therapy